 - In 2013, the California Supreme Court was asked to review the case, and it received strong letters in support from local and statewide environmental groups, some of the state’s leading urban planners, and a handful of courageous cities.

 - The Supreme Court has not issued a significant decision on California planning law in two decades.
-This case gives the Court an opportunity to reaffirm that General Plans mean what they say and cannot be ignored simply because a City Council favors a particular development proposal.
+This case reaffirms that General Plans mean what they say and cannot be ignored simply because a City Council favors a particular development proposal.

 - In 2011 Orange City Council voted 4-1 to approved project.